Crossoufire/MySerieList/README.md

 # MyLists

 MyLists is a website with a beautiful and clear interface which allows you to track all your TV shows / Anime / Movies.
 It integrates all kind of statistics so you can see how much time you spent.
-Moreover, you can see you friends' list and compare it to yours.
+Moreover, you can see you follow' list and compare it to yours.
 You can see a live version here : [https://mylists.info](https://mylists.info).

 ![MyLists](https://raw.githubusercontent.com/Crossoufire/MyLists/master/MyLists/static/img/home_img1.jpg)